bastians/cfc_league/Documentation/Changelog/Index.rst

 * New field in competition for sports selection
 * Avoid t3lib_SpriteManager for TYPO4 4.3 and older
-* TCA config for point_system changed from radio to select, since radio can’t handle itemsprocfunc.
+* TCA config for point_system changed from radio to select, since radio can’t handle itemsprocfunc
 * tx_cfcleague_search_Match: ignore deleted and hidden competitions and teams

 v0.8.1 (17.10.2010)